 FamilyLife encourages anyone who feels led by God to lead a FamilyLife group.
 After all, FamilyLife exists to provide proven biblical solutions for your marriage and family, and help you as you help others.
-And FamilyLife Couples Studies are some of the most important resources FamilyLife has that can help you help others.
+And FamilyLife small-group resources are some of the most important resources FamilyLife has that can help you help others.

-FamilyLife Couples Studies are designed for lay couples to use, but that does not exclude pastors from leading groups.
+FamilyLife small-group resources are designed for lay couples to use, but that does not exclude pastors from leading groups.
 However, there are a few realities and challenges to be aware of.
-Pastors should be aware of these realities and be ready to address them, especially if they are leading a group in their own church.
+Pastors should be ready to address these realities, especially if they are leading a group in their own church.